johnnykhoueiry93/dev-automation-test/README.md

 # Deployer Usage
 This part will cover the usage of `deploy.py`

-Some defensive mechanism where build in to make sure the user entries are correct and follow the code structure.
+Some defensive mechanisms were built in to make sure the user entries are correct and follow the code structure.

-Addtional help is also provided knowing that this script will handle some of the tasks mentioned in the earlier tasks
+Additional help is also provided knowing that this script will handle some of the tasks mentioned in the earlier tasks

 python.py's functionalities are defined as follows:
 - help: provides manual for usage